tuhindutta/Bumblebee/README.md

 ## 🌟 Acknowledgments
 Special thanks to the open-source community and contributors who inspire and support the development of tools like Bumblebee.

+This project is heavily inspired by the works and teachings of [Andrej Karpathy](https://karpathy.ai/).
+His open-source contributions, especially the minGPT and nanoGPT repositories, have served as foundational references for the modeling and training aspects of this package.

+Thank you for making cutting-edge deep learning accessible and educational for everyone in the AI community.